We found 6 orthopedic surgeons who accept Consumer Health Network near Freehold, NJ.

 Clinical interests: Spinal Cancer, Surgical Procedures, Neck Problems, Thoracic Surgery Procedures, Spine ...
 (Read more)

-Dr. Teddy Atik's medical specialty is hand surgery and orthopedics/orthopedic surgery.
-His areas of clinical interest consist of hand problems, wrist problems, and elbow problems.
-He is affiliated with Monmouth Medical Center and Community Medical Center.
-Dr. Atik attended medical school at New York University (NYU) School of Medicine.
-For his professional training, Dr. Atik completed a residency program at NYU Hospital for Joint Diseases.
-Dr. Atik's average patient rating is 4.0 stars out of 5.
-He is in-network for Blue Cross/Blue Shield, Coventry, and Viant, in addition to other insurance carriers.
+Dr. Teddy Atik practices hand surgery and orthopedics/orthopedic surgery.
+These areas are among Dr. Atik's clinical interests: hand problems, wrist problems, and elbow problems.
+He is professionally affiliated with Monmouth Medical Center and Community Medical Center.
+He studied medicine at New York University (NYU) School of Medicine.
+Dr. Atik's training includes a residency program at NYU Hospital for Joint Diseases.
+His average patient rating is 4.0 stars out of 5.
+Blue Cross/Blue Shield, Coventry, and Viant are among the insurance carriers that Dr. Atik takes.

 Clinical interests: Pain, Metabolic Bone Disease, Sports Health, Tumor, Wrist Problems, Elbow Problems, Fractures, ...
 (Read more)